-Children are also taught Personal, Social, Health and Citizenship Education.
+Children are also taught Personal, Social, Health and Citizenship Education through a scheme called JIGSAW.
 Many of the above subjects will be linked and taught through a creative topic and skills based curriculum.
 We encourage and help the children to develop a 'can-do' attitude.